SeattleTestbed/docs/EducationalAssignments/UndoPartOne.md

    undone.
 4. Aside from the ability to be undone and potentially delayed writes, all `writeat` operations should behave the same way as they do in the RepyV2 API.
+   You are expected to keep track of the offset, to make sure the attack is not writing past the EOF.
+5. The `undo` operation raises `FileClosedError` if the file is already closed.
+6. The `readat` cannot read data that has not been committed to the file.

 Three design paradigms are at work in this assignment: accuracy, efficiency, and security.